 Katharine completed her BA, MPhil and PhD at the University of Cambridge, and held lectureships at Worcester College (University of Oxford) and University College London before arriving at Oxford Brookes in 2005.
-She specialises in Shakespeare and early modern literature, with particular interests in the history of emotion and sensation, and the interface between critical and creative writing.
-Her first book, Reading Sensations in Early Modern England (Palgrave, 2007), explored the power of literature to affect readers’ minds, bodies and souls; and was followed by a collection of essays (co-edited with Tanya Pollard) entitled Shakespearean Sensations: The Experience of Theatre in Early Modern England (Cambridge University Press, 2013).
-Katharine’s archival work on the sources of Ben Jonson's masques was published in The Cambridge Works of Ben Jonson (Cambridge University Press, 2014).
-She is currently working on a study of vividness and artificial life provisionally entitled Lifelike Shakespeare, and has recently edited a collection of essays entitled Shakespeare and Emotion (Cambridge University Press, 2020).
+She specialises in Shakespeare and early modern literature, with particular interests in the history of emotion and sensation, textual criticism and editing, and the interface between critical and creative writing.

-Katharine is also working with Ewan Fernie (Shakespeare Institute, University of Birmingham) on Marina, a new play based on Shakespeare's Pericles, which was adopted for Research and Development with the Royal Shakespeare Company in 2018.
-She was Principal Investigator on Watching, a project funded by an Arts Award from the Wellcome Trust to explore the Renaissance history of sleep (www.watching.eca.ed.ac.uk).
+Katharine was Principal Investigator on Watching, a project funded by an Arts Award from the Wellcome Trust to explore the Renaissance history of sleep (www.watching.eca.ed.ac.uk).
 A collaboration between academics, scientists, theatre practitioners and schools, Watching culminated in March 2015 with four full-scale promenade performances by twilight of Katharine's new opera on sleep in the landmark Glasshouses of Edinburgh’s Royal Botanic Garden.
 Watching was profiled on BBC Radio 3 (Free Thinking) and on Radio Scotland (The Culture Show).
+With Ewan Fernie (Shakespeare Institute, University of Birmingham), Katharine has developed and co-written Marina, a new play based on Shakespeare's Pericles, which was adopted for Research and Development with the Royal Shakespeare Company in 2018.

 Outside Oxford Brookes, Katharine is Executive Secretary of The Malone Society (www.malonesociety.com).
 Since its foundation in 1906, the Society’s purpose has been to make more accessible the materials essential for the study of English Renaissance drama.

 Katharine is a Senior Fellow of the Higher Education Academy and a member of the AHRC Peer Review College.
-She has recently examined PhD dissertations at the Shakespeare Institute, UCL, the University of Cambridge, the University of St Andrews and Loughborough University.
-She has served as External Examiner for BA programmes in English at the University of Bristol, and for MA programmes (including Shakespeare and Creativity) at the Shakespeare Institute.
+She has recently examined PhD dissertations at the University of Sydney, the Shakespeare Institute, University College London, the University of Cambridge, the University of St Andrews and Loughborough University.
+She served from 2016 - 2020 as External Examiner for BA programmes in English at the University of Bristol, and for MA programmes (including Shakespeare and Creativity) at the Shakespeare Institute.